bulletmark/corsproxy/README.md

 Requires Python 3.5 or later on a Linux server (I use a Raspberry Pi).
-A [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) service file is provided to start the application at system startup.
+A [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) service file is provided to start the application.

 ```shell
 git clone https://github.com/bulletmark/corsproxy